History of Puerto Rico: Establishment of the Commonwealth

-Statehood issue
+Statehood issue during the 20th century

 Luis A. Ferré founded Estadistas Unidos (United Statehooders), an organization to campaign for statehood in the 1967 plebiscite, after the Statehood Republican Party chose to boycott the vote.
 On July 23, 1967, the first plebiscite on the political status of Puerto Rico was held.
 Voters affirmed continuation of Commonwealth status (Commonwealth–60.4% Statehood–39%; Independence–0.6%).
 Other plebiscites have been held to determine the political status of Puerto Rico, in 1993 and in 1998.
 Both times, although by smaller margins, the status quo has been upheld.
 In 2012, a majority voted to reject the current status and voted to become a state.
 The referendum was controversial as opponents had tried to persuade people to abstain from voting altogether and argued the vote was invalid.

 As the U.S. Constitution empowers Congress to admit new states, the referendum could be taken only as a sign of popular opinion.
 Legally the island remains a territory of the United States, under congressional supervision.
 After the 1967 plebiscite, the Partido Nuevo Progresista was organized under Ferré's leadership.
 The party campaigned for Puerto Rico to become the 51st state of the Union.
 Luis A. Ferré was elected governor on November 5, 1968, with 43.6% of the vote, the first time a pro-statehood governor had received a plurality.
 The New Progressive Party, the Popular Democratic Party, the Independence Party, and the Movimiento Victoria Ciudadana (Citizen's Victory Movement) constitute the current political status-based registered political parties in the island.